 There are also several benefits to consider when thinking about being paid by PAYE.
 Discover more about what being paid by PAYE means here.

-Once you provide these, we’ll do the rest - and you will be able to keep seeing all shifts available on Florence.
+Once you take these steps, we’ll do the rest - and you will be able to keep seeing all shifts available on Florence.

-Why would adding details to your profile now help you use Florence?
+Why adding PAYE to your profile helps you

-There are several important ways adding details to your profile will help you after April 2020:
+There are several important ways adding PAYE to your profile will help you after April 2020: